 Extra points of benefit about Hadeeth Qudsee :

 Abu Sheehab ibn Hajr Al-Haytaamee (909-974 H)* mentioned in his commentary on An-Nawawee’s forty hadeeth that there are three kinds of speech connected to Allah.

 - The Quran

 - The other books of revelation

 And some Hadeeth Qudsee were revealed to the Prophet (peace and blessings be upon him)while he was asleep.
-End of quote from book.
+End of quote from the book.

 *Al-Haytaamee was the Mufti in Hijaz during his era.
 His name is Shehabud Deen Abu Fadl Ahmed ibn Muhammad Badrudeen ibn Muhammad Shamsudeen Ali Nurudeen ibn Hajr As-saadee’ Al-Haytaamee.
-Haytaamee is named after a village in the countryside of west Egypt.
+Haytaamee is named after a village in the countryside of West Egypt.
 He was born there.
 He moved to Mecca and died there and he followed the Shafa’I Mathab.
 He has written numerous books such as; Fatawa Hadeetheeyah, Tufathul Muhtaj fee Sharh Minahj-Fee Shafa’I Fiqh and Sharh Arba-een An-Nawawee.

 Translated by Abu Aaliyah Abdullah ibn Dwight Lamont Battle